Accounting & Finance

 Increases buying power

 BNPL can also increase a business’s buying power.
-Since they’re not using all of their available funds to pay for a purchase upfront, they’ll have more money to put toward other things.
+Since they’re not using all their available funds to pay for a purchase upfront, they’ll have more money to put toward other things.
 It can benefit growing businesses that need to invest in new equipment or inventory.

 Builds relationships with suppliers